Kaus Insurance

 3. User account (bill pay, account management, update policies, etc)

-Since "ease of use" was a top user piority I seperated out "claims" into their own top level navigation as well.
+Since "ease of use" was a top user priority I separated out "claims" into their own top level navigation as well.
 It could have easily fit inside "user account" but filing a claim is frustrating enough without users having to dig through their account to find where to do that.
-Visbility here was an easy win for useability.
+Visibility here was an easy win for usability.

 Site Map

-This is the structure of the navigation, based on the results of the card sotrting exercise.
+This is the structure of the navigation, based on the results of the card sorting exercise.

 Task Flow